 Nose-to-tail eating is part of our evolutionary dietary heritage.
 For nearly 2 million years humans ate mostly meat.
 And by meat, we mean the whole animal, especially nutrient-dense organs like spleen.

-It’s no coincidence that when you eat even a small portion of organ meats like spleen, liver, sweetbreads, heart, and brain along with the muscle meats that are popular today, you get a near perfect intake of protein, fat, vitamins, and minerals.
+It’s no coincidence that when you eat even a small portion of organ meats like spleen, liver, sweetbreads, heart, and brain along with the muscle meats that are popular today, you get an abundance of health promoting nutrients including protein, fat, vitamins, and minerals.

 Beef spleen is rich in vitamins, minerals, and rare peptides that are produced exclusively in its tissue.